jepusto/SingleCaseES/cran-comments.md

 ## Resubmission

-This is minor release that includes new features in the built-in shiny app and updates to the documentation and vignettes.
+This is minor release that includes new features in the built-in shiny app and additional example datasets.

 ## Test environments